 The Minack Theatre a very Cornish fantasy

-The Minack Theatre can only be described as a spectacular fantasy, a Cornish dream started by one woman Rowena Cade at the bottom of her garden that just happened to lead to fabulous outcrops of rocks hovering over the silky white sands of Porthcurno sheltered by Logan Rock jutting out into the ocean.
+The Minack Theatre can only be described as a spectacular fantasy, a Cornish dream started by one woman Rowena Cade at the bottom of her garden.
+But a garden that just happened to lead to fabulous outcrops of rocks hovering over the silky white sands of Porthcurno sheltered by Logan Rock.

 These dreams can happen in Cornwall sometimes, take The Eden project for instance described by our Garden designer Ian, as the sort of thing the people dream of in the pub on a Friday night but forget on Saturday morning.
 But some dreams become reality and lead to a lifetime’s passion and inheritance for the next generations, a fantasy or us to explore and the Minack Theatre is one of them.